ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 {: #veeamvm_overview-specs}

 You can choose one of the following deployment types with Veeam:
-* Windows® Server VM on the management cluster or consolidated cluster
+* Windows® Server VM on the management cluster or the consolidated cluster
 * Single Public Windows VSI
 * Bare metal server